- Delna Avari

 1. Personalized Learning:

-This involves curated learning experiences to cater to each individuals’ skills and learning abilities.
-The future education system in India will leverage personalization to help empower students by creating that modules that play to students’ strengths as well as identifying and rectifying their weaknesses.
+This involves curated learning experiences to cater to each individual’s skills and learning abilities.
+The future education system in India will leverage personalization to help empower students by creating modules that play to students’ strengths as well as identify and rectify their weaknesses.

 2. Integrated Learning:

-This approach motivates institutions and teaching faculty to combine skills through academic modules and present a unique, international viewpoint for learners to incorporate in the world.
+This approach in future education motivates institutions and teaching faculty to combine skills through academic modules and present a unique, international viewpoint for learners to incorporate into the world.

 3. Collaborative Learning:

-This involves creating an interactive, fun environment in the future education system where children can collaborate with their classmates and teachers on project work and problem solving.
-It aims to improve teamwork and growth-mindset in the classroom.
+This involves creating an interactive, fun environment in the future education system where children can collaborate with their classmates and teachers on project work and problem-solving.
+It aims to improve teamwork and a growth-mindset in the classroom.

 4. Technology as an Enabler:

 Technology is increasingly serving as the key enabler in transforming education.
-It helps create immersive, personalized, accessible and innovative learning experiences that are universally accessible.
+It helps create immersive, personalized, accessible, and innovative learning experiences that are universally accessible.
 It breaks cultural and social boundaries broadening the horizons for the future education system in India.

 5. Education Franchising:

-With an increased desire for quality education, private players are constantly searching for franchising opportunities.
+With an increased desire for quality education in India, private players are constantly searching for franchising opportunities.
 This will improve the overall education standard and allow smaller institutions to compete with the more established ones.